muhammedadnan77/porfolio/README.md

 # porfolio
-portfolio to showcase my skill
+portfolio for my qualification and skills